github/docs/content/rest/overview/resources-in-the-rest-api.md

 ## Rate limiting

-Different types of API requests to {% data variables.product.product_location %} are subject to different rate limits.
+Different types of API requests to {% data variables.location.product_location %} are subject to different rate limits.

 Additionally, the Search API has dedicated limits.
 For more information, see "[Search](/rest/reference/search#rate-limit)" in the REST API documentation.